aleksa-r/tractors-telemetry-playground/README.md

 # tractors-telemetry-playground
-Geospatial data analysis - Estimates the distances traveled, number of procesed fields, together with ratio between field work and transportation for an abitrary number of agricultural tractors using geopy library.
+Geospatial data analysis of agriculutral machines - for an abitrary number of agricultural tractors, this notebook estimates the distances traveled, number of procesed fields, and estimates the ratio between field work and transportation using geopy library.